 Stay calm because pets feel exactly what their owners feel.
 If you are tense and nervous at the vet your feelings will be transmitted to your pet.
 If you remain calm then your pet will more than likely be more relaxed and less anxious.
 Treats and praise for anything good while waiting can never hurt.
 Remain calm if your beloved pet is taken behind closed doors.
 Your pet will probably calm down a whole lot more with you out of the room!

-If you are allowed to go with your pet behind the closed doors, pay attention to your vet’s behavior.
+Pay close attention to your vet’s behavior and your pet’s demeanor when the vet people are in the room with you.
 A vet with a light touch and kind word will be able to relate to your pet and your pet to them.
 If they are in a hurry and rush or handle them without a gentle hand, then your pet will surely be unhappy.
 If the harsh one can’t or won’t treat your pet with loving gentle kindness then switch vets!